 These activities offer many students not only excellent opportunities to expand and improve personal and academic interests but also opportunities for higher education scholarships and career development.

-The total amount budgeted for this program for FY 2009 is \$13,820,653.
-There are no significant program changes for FY 2009.
+The total amount budgeted for this program for FY 2009 is \$13,333,653.